Opentrons/opentrons/api/docs/source/labware.rst

     <Well G1>
     <Well H1>

-These lists of wells can also move in the reverse direction along your container.
+These lists of wells can also move in the reverse direction along your labware.
 For example, setting the ``to=`` argument to a well that comes before the starting position is allowed:

 .. code-block:: python